precice/tutorials/two-scale-heat-conduction/README.md

 mpirun -n <num_procs> python run-micro-problems.py
 ```

 Even though the case setup and involved physics is simple, each micro simulation is an instance of Nutils, which usually has a moderately high computation time.
-If the Micro Manager is run on 2 processors, the case takes approximately 20 minutes to run.
+If the Micro Manager is run on 2 processors, the case takes approximately 10 to 15 minutes to run.
 Running the Micro Manager in serial is not advisable, as the run time can be more than 1 hour.

+## Post-processing

+The participant `macro-nutils` outputs `macro-*.vtk` files which can be viewed in ParaView.
+The Micro Manager uses the [export functionality](https://precice.org/configuration-export.html#enabling-exporters) of preCICE to output micro simulation data and [adaptivity related data](https://precice.org/tooling-micro-manager-configuration.html#adding-adaptivity-in-the-precice-xml-configuration) to VTU files which can be viewed in ParaView.